-Its Display Centre is a large, open plan complex of over 410 square metres and offers a wide range of information about the rainforest.
-Colourful displays incorporate both images and easy to read text.
+Its Display Centre is a large, open-plan complex of over 410 square metres and offers a wide range of information about the rainforest.
+Colourful displays incorporate both images and easy to read the text.

 The Centre also offers a number of interactive information kiosks with touch screen displays giving easy access to a variety of information suitable for all ages.